mohammedterryjack/MatrixFactorisation/README.md

 # MatrixFactorisation
-matrix factorisation used to convert sparse vectors into dense vectors and embed two domains into a shared space also if used as a classification method - it handles multi-class classification
+- useful to convert sparse vectors into dense vectors
+- to embed two different domains into a shared vector space
+- for multi-class classification tasks